1

 cancer: There are scalar fields that evolve to produce arrays of inflating

-bubbles, some of which make more bubbles, and so on ... ad infinitum.
+bubbles, some of which mature to make more bubbles, and so on ... ad infinitum.
 “In

 essence, one inflationary universe sprouts other inflationary bubbles,